1jour1vin

 100% Pinot Noir

-Clay-limestone soils similar to flint, a new parcel on the estate since the 2018 vintage, located at the bottom of the hillside, with east/southeast exposure (this locality, composed of chailles, produces supple red wines with fine tannins).
+Clay-limestone soils with flint, a new plot on the estate since the 2018 vintage, located at the bottom of the hillside with an east/southeast exposure (this vineyard site, composed of gravel, produces supple red wines with fine tannins)

 Viticulture